London Capital Credit Union: Products

-London Capital Credit Union runs a payroll deduction savings and loans scheme in conjunction with most major local employers.
-The credit union is responsible for the operation of the scheme, with the employer facilitating monthly deductions from salary.
-A payment card, accepted at Post Office and PayPoint outlets, can also be issued to members on request.
+London Capital Credit Union runs salary savings and loans schemes in conjunction with over 100 national and local employers.
+It also offers a Prize Saver Scheme with a monthly free prize draw for £5,000 as an incentive to save.
+The credit union is responsible for the operation of the salary scheme, with the employer facilitating monthly deductions from salary.

-Low cost saver loans allocate part of the repayment to a share account, which means that as members repay loans their savings continue to grow.
+Low cost Saver Loans allocate part of the repayment to a share account, which means that as members repay loans their savings continue to grow.
 The credit union also offer a range of other products, including short-term and home-owner loans; credit builder loans, designed to help people repair their credit rating; and security loans, to encourage members not to withdraw their savings.
 CredEcardplus is a reloadable prepaid card that works in a similar way to a High Street bank account.
 The credit union has a 94% approval rate for its saver loans.

 The credit union is an accredited London living wage employer.
 In 2015, the Fairbanking Foundation awarded London Capital Credit Union five stars for personal loan products in its first Mark certifications.

 Dividends

 Credit unions do not pay a fixed rate of interest on savings balances.
-Instead, they distribute any trading surplus to members in the form of an annual dividend calculated on average savings or as a rebate of loan interest paid.
-Recent dividends are shown below:
+Instead, they distribute any trading surplus to members in the form of an annual dividend calculated on average savings or as a rebate of loan interest paid (2% in 2023).

 A member of the Association of British Credit Unions Limited, registered under the Industrial and Provident Societies Acts, London Capital Credit Union is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and PRA.
 Ultimately, like the banks and building societies, members' savings are protected against business failure by the Financial Services Compensation Scheme.